Raw Honey: Liquid Gold in Your Pantry

 - Honey as needed

-- In a glass jar, layer the lemon slices and grated ginger until the jar is full.
+- In a glass jar, layer the lemon slices and grated ginger until full

-- Pour honey into the jar, using the blade of a kitchen knife to move the lemon and ginger around and make room for it.
+- Pour honey into jar, using a kitchen knife to stir ingredients

 Long Term Storage of Honey